89luca89/distrobox/README.md

 Else you can clone the project using `git clone` or using the `download zip` voice after clicking the green button above.

-Enter the directory and run `./install`, by default it will attemp to install in `/usr/local/bin`, you can specify another directory if needed with `./install -p ~/.local/bin`
+Enter the directory and run `./install`, by default it will attempt to install in `/usr/local/bin`, you can specify another directory if needed with `./install -p ~/.local/bin`

 # Dependencies